C2SM/c2sm.github.io/announcements/index.md

 published 30/11/2023
 {: .label .label-grey}

 We announce the COSMO/ICON User Workshop on **12 February 2024** as a physical meeting.
-Due to space constraints at MeteoSwiss, it will take place at the airport Radisson Hotel next to MeteoSwiss.
+It will take place at the airport Radisson Hotel next to MeteoSwiss.

 The COSMO/ICON User Workshop is a rather informal one-day event, whose goal is to bring together users and developers of these two models, to share experience and knowledge, and to get insights into some projects involving these models.